Prosecutor demand life in Stockholm truck attack

-COPENHAGEN, Denmark (AP) — A Swedish prosecutor has demanded life in jail for an Uzbek man who has confessed to ramming a stolen truck into a crowd in Stockholm last year, killing five people and injuring 14 others.
+COPENHAGEN, Denmark (AP) — A Swedish prosecutor on Thursday demanded life in jail for an Uzbek man who has confessed to ramming a stolen truck into a crowd in Stockholm last year, killing five people and injuring 14 others.

-Prosecutor Hans Ihrman said Thursday that “anything but life is excluded.
-(Rakmat) Akilov is a security risk to society.”
+Prosecutor Hans Ihrman said that “anything but life is excluded.
+(Rakmat) Akilov is a security risk to society and will continue to be one as long as he has the attitude he has today.”

-Akilov, 40, has said he wanted to punish Sweden for joining a coalition against the Islamic State group.
+Akilov, 40, is the only suspect in the attack.
+He has said he wanted to punish Sweden for joining a coalition against the Islamic State group in Iraq and Syria.
 He is charged with terror-related murder and attempted murder for the attack with a stolen beer truck on April 7, 2017.

-The trial at the Stockholm District Court started Feb.
-13 and is scheduled to end May 2, with a verdict expected before the summer.
+“Rakhmat Akilov took the right to determine the fate of so many people.
+Now it is the turn of the democratic rule of law to determine the fate of Akilov,” he told the Stockholm District Court as he started the prosecution’s final arguments.

 Most Read Nation & World Stories